mediamonks/muban/docs/05-application.md

 # Application

-Like described in the page about components everything in Muban is a component this includes the application it self, the smart-component is called `App` and can be found in the `src/app/component/layout/app` folder.
+Like described in the page about components everything in Muban is a component, this includes the application itself.
+This component is called `App` and can be found in the `src/app/component/layout/app` folder.
 By default the app does not do that much it renders out all the blocks that are provided by the blocks list as described in the page about pages.